Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 > (delete after reading) Update your company name and support email address.

 This source is maintained by <integration_name>.
 For any issues with the source, [contact their Support team](mailto:support@<integration_name>.com).

+## Installation

+1. Get the Xcommerce Segment Integration from Shopware Market.
+  After the purchase, you will get a .zip file
+2. Go to Prestashop Admin Panel -> Improve ->

 ## Getting started